Achims101/stacks-betting/stx-wagering/README.md

      - `event-id`: Identifier of the event
      - `chosen-option`: Selected betting option
      - `bet-amount`: Amount of STX to bet
+   - Returns ERR_EVENT_NOT_FOUND if event doesn't exist
+   - Returns ERR_BETTING_CLOSED if event closed
+   - Returns ERR_INVALID_OPTION_SELECTION for invalid option
+   - Returns ERR_INVALID_BET_AMOUNT if amount is zero

 2. `claim-winnings`
    - Claims winnings for a successful bet
    - Automatically calculates payout based on betting mechanism
    - Transfers winnings to winner's address
+   - Returns ERR_NOT_A_WINNING_BET if bet didn't win
+   - Returns ERR_EVENT_NOT_FOUND if event doesn't exist

 3. `cancel-event`
    - Cancels an event and processes refunds
    - Can only be called by event organizer
    - Must be called before event end block
+   - Returns ERR_NOT_AUTHORIZED if not organizer
+   - Returns ERR_REFUND_FAILED if refund fails
+   - Returns ERR_REFUND_PROCESSING if refund already processing

 ### Read-Only Functions
 1. `get-event-details`